TuragaLab/DECODE/docs/source/tutorial.rst

 Tutorial
 ========

 If you are planning to use the Python standalone of DECODE (i.e. this package) going through this document is 10 minutes well worthy.
+The workflow described here is for local execution, if you want to test DECODE without installation you can check out the Google Colab notebooks linked on the `starting page <index.html#google-colab-notebooks>`__ of this documentation.

 Workflow
 --------

 A typical workflow for fitting high-density SMLM data with this package is

-1. Bead calibration and extraction of spline coefficients (e.g. in SMAP)
+1. :ref:`Bead calibration <Bead calibration>` and extraction of spline coefficients (e.g. in SMAP)
-2. Set training parameters by a pre-fitting procedure or reasonable guess.
+2. Set :ref:`training parameters <Training parameters>` by a pre-fitting procedure or reasonable guess.
-3. Training of the Model
+3. :ref:`Training <Training and Fit>` of the model
-4. Fitting of the experimental data
+4. :ref:`Fitting <Training and Fit>` of the experimental data
-5. Visualization and analysis of fitted data
+5. :ref:`Visualization <Visualization>` and analysis of fitted data

 The first two steps involving SMAP can be skipped and you can start right away with the :ref:`notebooks <Training and Fit>` in case you want to work with our example data, as we provide the intermediate result files.
 If you are working with your own data or want to go through the whole workflow, just start from the beginning.

+.. _Bead calibration:

 Bead calibration with SMAP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^